emeka-ifejiagwa/Sudoku/README.md

 ### 2. A Sudoku Solver and a Visualizer
 * The solving algorithm utilizes backtracking
 * The visualizer shows how the computer is processing potential candidates
+* Initially, all the logically deducible values are displayed
+This means that each cell is analyzed for its potential candidates.
+If there is only one candidate, that candidate is accepted. after this, the backtracking begins
 * The current cell being worked on is highlighted.
 During the backtracking process, the wrong cells are highlighted in red
 ### 3. A Terminal Based Solver
 * While this lacks the visualization feature, a highly stylized Sudoku board can be viewed in the console
 * This uses the Unicode Box characters
 __Note: The console version does not have a playable sudoku game although it may be easy to make__
 ### 4. A Sudoku Generator
 * With the intuition of a solver, I made a Sudoku generator which **does not** guarantee a unique solution
+However, the Sudoku game itself has a unique solution and is derived from the generator

 ## How to play
 * Use the sudoku rules